VIDEO: Up, up and away in a beautiful balloon flight in the Shropshire countryside

 I met the Virgin Balloon Flight team who made everything very relaxing and enjoyable, you even get to help unpack the massive balloon.
 Being up close to it you don’t appreciate how big it is and as this was over £80,000 worth of balloon, I was scared to even touch it!

-The fans started and the balloon slowly started to inflate and after around 20 minutes it was fully inflated.
-The balloon now raring to lift off, maybe now was a good time to slip away – no, no you cannot back out now – it was though time for a nervous toilet break!
+The fans started and the balloon slowly started to inflate, after around 20 minutes it was fully inflated.
+The balloon was now raring to lift off, maybe now was a good time to slip away – no, no you cannot back out now – it was though time for a nervous toilet break!

 Up, up and away we go…..